privacyguides/privacyguides.org/docs/router.md

     ![OPNsense logo](assets/img/router/opnsense.svg){ align=right }

-    **OPNsense** is an open source, FreeBSD-based firewall and routing platform which incorporates many advanced features such as traffic shaping, load balancing, and VPN capabilities, with many more features available in the form of plugins.
+    **OPNsense** is an open-source, FreeBSD-based firewall and routing platform which incorporates many advanced features such as traffic shaping, load balancing, and VPN capabilities, with many more features available in the form of plugins.
 OPNsense is commonly deployed as a perimeter firewall, router, wireless access point, DHCP server, DNS server, and VPN endpoint.

     [:octicons-home-16: Homepage](https://opnsense.org/){ .md-button .md-button--primary }
     [:octicons-info-16:](https://docs.opnsense.org/index.html){ .card-link title=Documentation}